theimowski/master-thesis/docs/section-research.md

 When developing Web applications that aim to be consumed by browsers, rendering HTML views is an important aspect to consider.
 Nowadays Internet applications happen to be rich on the client side.
-HTML markup with attached Cascade StyleSheets and JavaScripts are becoming more and more complex.
+HTML markup with attached cascade style sheets (CSS) and Javascripts are becoming more and more complex.
-Non-trivial logic and rules for displaying HTML pages lead to formation of multiple template engines, both those which render on client and server side.
+Non-trivial logic and rules for displaying HTML pages led to formation of multiple template engines, both those which render on client and server side.
-The problem of HTML rendering is complicated, and can be approached with various different solution.
+The problem of HTML rendering is complicated, and can be approached with various different solutions.
-The thesis will only touch upon how it is possible to solve HTML rendering aspect in Suave framework.
+This thesis will only touch upon how HTML rendering aspect was solved with Suave framework for the Music Store application.
-It will not however go into much details of HTML rendering or try to compare to different available possibilities.
+It will not however go into much details of HTML rendering topic or try to compare chosen approach to different available possibilities.

-#### Suave HTML DSL

-For the Music Store rendering engine, a simple to use and built into Suave **DSL** was chosen.
+For the Music Store rendering engine, a simple to use and built into Suave HTML DSL was chosen.
 The HTML DSL available in Suave could be categorized as a set of functions focused on building HTML markup.
 HTML markup can be a valid XML markup, under the condition that all element tags are closed.
 Indeed the HTML DSL in Suave relies on creating XML tree and formatting it to plain text.
 Listing {{fssuaveindexpage}} shows how a basic HTML page for Music Store was defined.
+In result of evaluating code from listing {{fssuaveindexpage}}, HTML markup presented in listing {{htmlsuaveindexpage}} was returned.
+The DSL usage looks similar to how the actual markup is defined.
+Thanks to this fact it should be relatively easy for an HTML developer who is not familiar with F# syntax, to get started with designing views with this DSL.

 ```xxx
 {FSharp]{Rendering index page with Suave HTML DSL}{fssuaveindexpage}